 The risk of conflicts of interest arising for the hapū implementing Te Mana Whakahono ā Rohe is considered very low.
-The Northland Regional Council is the decision maker for actions where there may otherwise be such a risk (such as allocation of funding).
-However, if the Northland Regional Council is of the view that there is an undue risk of a person representing the hapū or a person receiving any benefit arising from the implementation of Te Mana Whakahono ā Rohe having a conflict of interest, the Northland Regional Council may ask for evidence of endorsement from the hapū of the person.
-The Northland Regional Council may withhold from implementing the relevant action until the Northland Regional Council is satisfied with the evidence of the endorsement.
+Northland Regional Council is the decision-maker for actions where there may otherwise be such a risk (such as allocation of funding).
+However, if Northland Regional Council is of the view that there is an undue risk of a person representing the hapū - or a person receiving any benefit arising from the implementation of Te Mana Whakahono ā Rohe - having a conflict of interest, Northland Regional Council may ask for evidence of endorsement of that person from the hapū.
+Northland Regional Council may withhold implementing the relevant action until Northland Regional Council is satisfied with the evidence of the endorsement.